nlahary/GoTH/README.md

-Playing with Go (basic net/http library to learn back-end dev) + HTMX.
+Playing with Go (full vanilla net/http library to learn back-end dev) + HTMX.
 Might use Tailwind and Turso if website logic is done